 • Pour in the chicken stock or vegetable broth and stir quickly to combine then close the lid, turn the vent to the sealing position and pressure cook (manual cook) on high for 10 minutes.
 It will take 5-10 minutes for the Instant Pot to come to pressure then start counting down.
 When the time is up, carefully quick release the Instant Pot by turning the vent to the venting position to let all the steam out quickly.

 • Carefully transfer half of the soup to a high speed blender and blend until completely smooth.
 You could also use an immersion blender to blend half of the soup to your desired consistency.
-If it’s in a blender, pour the soup back into the Instant Pot with the cheese (or nutritional yeast) and heavy cream (or coconut cream).
+If it’s in a blender, pour the soup back into the Instant Pot with the cheese and heavy cream.
 Stir in the chopped basil.

 • Serve with more fresh basil, crisp bacon, extra corn kernels and fresh cracked black pepper.